 CCBG Program Administration and activities designated as "Public Services" are subject to statutory expenditure limits.
 The Public Services limit is 15% of the grant plus prior year program income.
 The Program Administration limit is 20% of the grant plus current year program income.
 Annual activity budgets will be within these limits.
-CDBG awards between 2015 and 2019 may be greater or less than what is projected; significant fluctuations (25% or more) will be addressed in future plan amendments.
+CDBG awards between 2015 and 2019 may be greater or less than what is projected.